International relations

 Feminist approach

-Feminist approach to international engagement
+Feminist approach to international relations

 While foreign policy remains the responsibility of the UK government, we have a proud record of engaging internationally in Scotland’s interests within current constitutional arrangements.
 There is a clear role for us to make a constructive contribution to addressing global challenges.
 International affairs also impact on achieving domestic objectives.
 Through our international work, we seek to reduce gender and other inequalities at home and overseas.